GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 </script>
 ```

-Additionally, it has a handy <a href='https://miaolz123.github.io/vue-markdown/' target='_blank'>live edit with preview demo</a> that I've used to write This post.
-But, technically, any markdown online editor would do.
+I then used an online markdown editor <a href='https://stackedit.io/' target='_blank'>stackedit.io</a> that I've used to edit and preview This article.
+But, even editing and previewing through github would do.

 ### Github as a backend emulator - getting list of blog posts

-In addition to Github being a storage is for it to act as a backend emulator.
-I could create a `.json` file that would have all the fields and structure of the response I would get from a backend endpoint processing DB queries.
+In addition to Github being a storage, it is also can act as a backend emulator.
+I could create a `.json` file that will have all the fields and structure of the response I could potentially get from a backend endpoint processing DB queries.

-With that setup it would be as easy to just change the request url to a real backend server in the frontend code, if/when I decide to build one and move away from this architecture.
-For example, my backend endpoint will probably be scraping the Firestore db and constructing the same `JSON` response I would create in a Github's  .json file containing the list of available blog posts and its metadata.
+With that setup it would be as easy to just change the request url to a real backend server in the frontend code.
+For example, my backend endpoint will probably be scraping the Firestore db and constructing the same `JSON` response I would create in a Github's  `.json` file containing the list of available blog posts and its metadata.

 I've went on a couple existing blog websites to see how they render list of posts; looked into their network calls to get an idea for the `JSON` fields they get from their db.
-Eventually, created a [entrie.json](https://github.com/GamehoundProductions/blog-entries/blob/master/entries.json) in the project with the following content:
+Eventually, created an [entrie.json](https://github.com/GamehoundProductions/blog-entries/blob/blog/blog/entries.json) file in the project with the following content:

 ```json
 //https://github.com/[ORG]/[PROJECT-NAME]/blob/[BRANCH]/entries.json